Stonbridge/Data_visualization/README.md

 This is the code repository for data dimensionality reduction and clustering in this study.
 It includes self-organizing mapping and K-means clustering.
 Firstly, perform simple preprocessing on the data, and then feed it into the SOM network for training.
 The trained results will be clustered based on K-means.
 Finally, a clustering distribution graph based on SOM two-dimensional topological structure will be obtained.
 The following is the result graph based on SOM and k-means training.
+Data Availability：The physical and mental health data was acquired from Baoshan District Education Bureau, Shanghai, China, and they have not given their permission for researchers to share their data.
+Data requests can be made to Baoshan District Education Bureau via this email: baozhongxinli@163.com.
 Interactive parallel coordinates are written in Python using pandas and plotly.
 ![image](https://github.com/user-attachments/assets/1d2d2875-8d83-4f1d-b6ba-6cf00d8bdb45)
 ![image](https://github.com/user-attachments/assets/4b925a04-e21a-42c3-b104-c15828a4fa12)